 - The liability of the manufacturers and sellers of mechanically defective parts

 Severe brain injuries can have a profound impact on a person’s ability to function and live their best life.
 But because TBIs are also “invisible injuries,” it can be difficult to prove to an insurance company or jury how severe your symptoms truly are.
 Unfortunately, this often leads to head injury victims losing their cases or settling for far less than they truly deserve.

 At Crosley Law, we have made learning the science of brain injuries a core part of our practice, and we work extensively with doctors, research scientists, economists, life care planners, and other experts who specialize in traumatic brain injury cases.
 We are ready to fight for our clients to ensure they get the best possible settlement or verdict for their TBI injuries.

 How Long Do I Have to File a Personal Injury Claim?

 Even if you have a strong claim, you need to act quickly.
 In Texas, you only have two years from the date of a TBI to file a personal injury lawsuit.
 If you miss this deadline, which is sometimes called the statute of limitations, you may lose your right to compensation forever.

-Our TBI Attorneys Use Cutting-Edge Tactics and Research to Fight for Our Clients
+Our San Antonio Brain Injury Lawyers Use Cutting-Edge Tactics and Research to Fight for Our Clients